-Paragraph 2(4)(a) of the Fourth Schedule Section 11(k)

-- The employer must deduct contributions made by the employee to any pension fund, provident fund or/and retirement annuity fund (RAF) which the employer is entitled or required to deduct from the employee's remuneration. - From 1 March 2016, employer contributions will be taxable fringe benefit and a deemed contribution in the hands of the employee.

-Limitation

-- Therefore, current contributions = contributions actually made by the employee plus employer contributions (deemed employee contributions). - The allowable deduction must be limited to the deduction to which the employee is entitled under section 11(k) having regard to the remuneration and the period (e.g. current or arrear contributions) in respect of which it is payable.
+E.

+Reference to the Act Paragraph 2(4)(a), (b) and ("bA) of the Fourth Schedule Section 11F Meaning • The employer must deduct contributions made by the employee to any pension fund, provident fund or/and retirement annuity fund (RAF) which the employer is entitled or required to deduct from the employee's remuneration. • From 1 March 2016, contributions made or amount paid by the employer of the person on behalf of or for the benefit o that person will be a taxable fringe benefit and a deemed contribution in the hands of the employee.
+Therefore, current contributions = contributions actually made by the employee plus employer contributions / payments (deemed employee contributions).
+Limitation • The allowable deduction must be limited to the deduction to which the employee is entitled under section 11F having regard to the remuneration and the period (e.g. current or arrear contributions) in respect of which it is payable.
+Provided that at any time during year of assessment, the amount of contribution to be deducted i.t.o paragraphs (a), (b) and (bA) must not exceed an amount that bears to amount stipulated in section 11F(2)(a) same ratio as period during which remuneration was paid by employer to employee bears to a whole year.
+Current contributions - The deduction must be limited to the lesser of : R350 000; OR 27.5% of the higher of - Remuneration as defined in Fourth Schedule (excluding retirement fund lump sum benefit, retirement lump sum withdrawal benefit and severance benefit); or Taxable income before allowing any deduction under ss11(k), 6quat(1C) and 18A) (excluding retirement fund lump sum benefit, retirement lump sum withdrawal benefit and severance benefit) Taxable income (before allowing any deduction under ss11(k), 6quat(1C) and 18A) and before inclusion of any taxable capital gain (excluding retirement fund lump sum benefit, retirement lump sum withdrawal benefit and severance benefit).
-- Current contributions The deduction limited to the greater of - 27.5% of remuneration, OR taxable income including passive income and taxable capital gains but excluding - retirement lump sum benefits, - withdrawal lump sum benefits and severance benefits in respect of both remuneration and taxable income, but - Limited to R350, 000. - Total current pension fund contributions must reflect under code 4001 (current plus arrear contributions). - Total current provident fund contributions must reflect under code 4003.

-Note: Only provident fund contributions made on or after 1 March 2016 are allowable as a deduction.
+IRP5/IT3(a) details Total current pension fund contributions reflect under code 4001 (current plus arrear contributions).
+Total current provident fund contributions reflect under code 4003.
+Only provident fund contributions made on or after 1 March 2016 are allowable as a deduction.
 Contributions made pre - 1 March 2016 are not allowed as a deduction.

-• Total current retirement annuity fund contributions must reflect under code 4006 (current plus arrear contributions).

-7.3.2 DONATIONS

-Paragraph 2(4)(f) of the Fourth Schedule Section 18A(2)(a)

-• The employer must deduct so much of any donation deductible from the remuneration of the employee in terms of section 18A(2)(a) and pay such amount to relevant approved organisation on behalf of the employee.

-Limitation

-The deduction may not exceed 5% of the remuneration after deducting pension, provident and retirement annuity fund contributions.

-Note: This deduction may only be allowed if the employee has provided the employer with the receipt which reflects the details as prescribed in section 18A(2)(a).

-• The full amount of the donations made by the employee must reflect under code 4030 and not only the allowable portion deducted from remuneration.
+Total current retirement annuity fund contributions reflect under code 4006 (current plus arrear contributions).
+A partner in a partnership must be deemed to be an employee of a partnership and a partnership must be deemed to be the employer to the partners in that partnership with effect from 1 March 2016.
+7.3.2 DONATIONS Reference to the Act Paragraph 2(4)(f) of the Fourth Schedule Section 18A(2)(a) Meaning The employer must deduct so much of any donation deductible from the remuneration of the employee in terms of section 18A(2)(a) and pay such amount to relevant approved organisation on behalf of the employee.
+Limitation • Deduction may not exceed 5% of remuneration after deducting pension, provident and retirement annuity fund contributions.
+The deduction is only allowed if employee has provided employer with receipt which reflects details as prescribed in section 18A(2)(a).
+IRP5/IT3(a) details • Reflect under code 4030 and not only the allowable portion deducted from remuneration.
+COVID 19 - Tax Relief : Donations to Solidarity Fund In order to alleviate cash flow problems for employees who make donations through the employer, the maximum deduction of 5% is increased.
+An additional limit of up to a maximum of 33,3% for three months or 16,66% for six months depending on the employee's circumstances, is available.
+This amendment is effective from 1 April 2020 up until 30 September 2020.